zhrexl/DrawOnYourScreen2/README.md

 * Screenshot Tool extension:

  [Screenshot Tool](https://extensions.gnome.org/extension/1112/screenshot-tool/) is a convenient extension to “create, copy, store and upload screenshots”.
-To use it while drawing mode is active, toggle the area selection mode thanks to the Screenshot Tool shortcut (`Super + F11` by default, see its preferences) and **hold** the `space` key when selecting the area with pointer to avoid drawing.
+In order to select a screenshoot area with your pointer while keeping the drawing in place, you need first to tell DrawOnYourScreen to ungrab the pointer (`Ctrl + Super + Alt + D`).